Hill: Beinn Trilleachan

 We followed the path alongside the fence and forest until reaching the base of the ridge.

-The path was frozen hard this morning but it was quite boggy on the way back.
+The path was frozen hard this morning but it was boggy on the way back.

-As we gained height, we got nice views of Loch Etive and views of the distant Cruachan hills.
+As we gained height, we got increasingly good views of Loch Etive and of the distant Cruachan hills.

 Ben Starav, Loch Etive and distant Beinn Cruachan: